franneck94/UdemyPythonProEng/README.md

 ☑️ The Coding guidelines and good practice programming (PEP8)
 ☑️ The usage of Type Annotations and MyPy
-☑️ The usage of Debugging, Logging, Profiling, Timing and Unit Testing
+☑️ The usage of Debugging, Profiling, Timing and Unit Testing
 ☑️ The creation of own Python packages
 ☑️ The creation of a modern HTML documentation
-☑️ The usage of Cython in your Python package
 ☑️ The usage of continouos integration tools

 Step ahead in your Python career an join this course!